-In ancient times, there are two main ways to record the pronunciation of Chinese Characters:
+In ancient times, there were two main ways to record the pronunciation of Chinese Characters:

 Zhiyin — To use Chinese words with similar pronunciation.

-Fanqie — To use two characters, one with the same initial consonant and one with the same rest of the syllable, to indicate the pronunciation of a new Hanzi.
+Fanqie — To use two characters, one with the same initial consonant and one with the identical rest of the syllable, to indicate the pronunciation of a new Hanzi.

 Fanqie of Characters "Spring" and "Autumn"

 The fall of the Qing Empire after a series of considerable failures in wars made people search for ways to strengthen the country, including Romanization.

 People believe the old methods were too complicated to increase literacy, universalize education, and better communicate with other countries.